applibgroup/StripedProcessButton/README.md

         .start();
 ```
 ## Future work
 Circular Reveal animation for button feature is currently not supported.
-One's platform includes this, it can be integrated here.
+Once the platform includes this, it can be integrated here.
 ## License
 Copyright 2018 Ivan Vodyasov